Bourhjoul/To-do-App-Reactjs/README.md

-# Getting Started with Create React App
+# TasksTracker:
+in this project i have used react to build an awesome to do app , and json server for persistence of data.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App]

 ## Available Scripts